LJKhnor/EloPy/Incoming.md

-#Roadmap
+# Roadmap

-##Fonctionalities to be implemented
+## Fonctionalities to be implemented
+1. Web interface in Flask
-Deck ranking
+2. Deck ranking